svn2github/wordpress-vip-plugins/release-candidates/shortcode-ui/readme.txt

 Used alongside `add_shortcode`, Shortcake supplies a user-friendly interface for adding a shortcode to a post, and viewing and editing it from within the content editor.

-Once you've installed the plugin, you'll need to [register UI for your shortcodes](https://github.com/fusioneng/Shortcake/wiki/Registering-Shortcode-UI).
-For inspiration, check out [examples of Shortcake in the wild](https://github.com/fusioneng/Shortcake/wiki/Shortcode-UI-Examples).
+Once you've installed the plugin, you'll need to [register UI for your shortcodes](https://github.com/wp-shortcake/shortcake/wiki/Registering-Shortcode-UI).
+For inspiration, check out [examples of Shortcake in the wild](https://github.com/wp-shortcake/shortcake/wiki/Shortcode-UI-Examples).

-To report bugs or feature requests, [please use Github issues](https://github.com/fusioneng/Shortcake/issues).
+To report bugs or feature requests, [please use Github issues](https://github.com/wp-shortcake/shortcake/issues).

 == Installation ==

 Shortcake can be installed like any other WordPress plugin.

-Once you've done so, you'll need to [register the UI for your code](https://github.com/fusioneng/Shortcake/wiki/Registering-Shortcode-UI).
+Once you've done so, you'll need to [register the UI for your code](https://github.com/wp-shortcake/shortcake/wiki/Registering-Shortcode-UI).

-New in 0.4.0 is the ability to [attach javascript functions to event attribute updates](https://github.com/fusioneng/Shortcake/wiki/Event-Attribute-Callbacks).
+New in 0.4.0 is the ability to [attach javascript functions to event attribute updates](https://github.com/wp-shortcake/shortcake/wiki/Event-Attribute-Callbacks).
 Action hooks can be used to dynamically show or hide a field based on the value of another, or to implement custom validation rules.

+== Frequently Asked Questions ==

+= How do I register UI for arbitrary key=>value pairs as shortcode attributes? =

+Shortcake doesn't support custom key=>value pairs as shortcode attributes because it isn't a great user experience.

 == Screenshots ==